browserengineering/book/book/visual-effects.md

 screen.
-We only did it for browser chrome vs web content, but browsers allocate new surfaces for various different situations, such as implementing accelerated overflow scrolling and animations of certain CSS properties such as [transform][transform-link] and opacity that can be done without raster, as long as the content being transformed or made transparent has its own surface in memory.
+We only did it for browser chrome vs web content, but browsers allocate new surfaces for various different situations, such as implementing accelerated overflow scrolling and animations of certain CSS properties such as [transform][transform-link] and opacity that can be done without raster.

 In addition, real browsers use *tiling* to solve the problem of surfaces getting too big, or the desire to only re-raster the parts that actually changed (instead of the whole surface, like our browser does).
-As you might guess from the name, the surface is broken up into a grid of tiles which have their own raster surface.
+As you might guess from the name, the surface is broken up into a grid of tiles which have their own raster surfaces.
 Whenever content that intersects a tile changes its display list, the tile is re-rastered.
 Tiles are draw into their parent surface with an x and y offset according to their position in the grid.
 Tiles that are not on or "near"^[For example, scrolled just offscreen.] the screen are not rastered